 (LR) Paul Laurence Dunbar School Neighborhood Historic District

-National Register of Historic Places and Nomination: (2013 April)
+Nomination to the National Register of Historic Places: (2013 April)

 The historic Dunbar neighborhood residents hold dear to heart the Negro cultural constructs espoused by the Paul Laurence Dunbar School faculty and staff relative to Africana-American values and tradition.
 This website celebrates the Paul Laurence Dunbar School legacy as well as the Paul Laurence Dunbar School Neighborhood Historic District and cultural heritage.